A Ceylon Press Tiny Guide

 9

-Thirty centimetres in length, nose to tail, with steel grey fur and white undersides, the Ohiya Rat (Srilankamys Ohiensis) is one of just two rat species that are endemic to Sri Lanka.
-Quite why it is named after a small village of barely 700 souls near Badulla is a mystery.
+Thirty centimetres in length, nose to tail, with steel grey fur and white undersides, the endemic Ohiya Rat is named after a small village near Badulla.
 It lives quietly in forests and has gradually become ever scarer in counts done by depressed biologists.